-carrot halwa with milkmaid or condensed milk. this is a quick and easy version of carrot halwa recipe made with milkmaid. i am adding this recipe as a few readers did ask me on how to prepare carrot halwa with milkmaid or condensed milk.
+condensed milk carrot halwa recipe with stepwise photos. this is a quick and easy version of carrot halwa with milkmaid or condensed milk. i am adding this recipe as a few readers did ask me on how to prepare carrot halwa with milkmaid.

-winter is the time of juicy delhi carrots in india. so when i get them, i end up making gajar halwa often. apart from halwa, you can make many recipes with carrots like:
+winter is the time of juicy delhi carrots in india. so when i get them, i often end up making halwa with them. apart from this halwa, other sweets you can make with carrots are carrot barfi and carrot murabba.

 i did use 1.5 kgs carrots and it took about 45 mins to make the halwa. so if you halve or reduce the proportion, it will be much quicker. i used sweetened condensed milk (nestle milkmaid) and did not have to use any sugar.